mwmarkland/Things_Ive_Learned/eclipse.md

 ## Other items.

+### Searching for things.

+It seems like there are a lot of possible ways to search for things.
+Try the following:

+Highlight a function/class and do "CMD-SHIFT-G" on a Mac to get the references in the Workspace for something.
+"CTRL-H" brings up the search menu.

 ### A dump of what I have installed on my Mac
 ```
 *** Date: Tuesday, May 2, 2017 at 8:13:48 AM Central Daylight Time